-Catholic Men’s Daily Devotional and Bible Study – Easter Vigil – Saturday – Matt 28:1-10
+Catholic Men’s Lenten Gospel Pilgrimage – Easter Vigil – Saturday – Matt 28:1-10

 After accomplishing His mission for the salvation of mankind and giving up His spirit, Christ’s scourged and crucified body is placed in a cold tomb hewn from stone (the Holy Sepulcher) near the place of the Crucifixion.
 Following darkness and earthquakes of Good Friday and the emptiness of the Jewish Sabbath (Saturday), Easter (“dawn”; “passover”) establishes a New Sabbath that celebrates the Resurrection of Christ Jesus and the salvation of many.

 On Good Friday, urged by the Jewish leadership, Pilate has Christ’s tomb sealed with a giant stone and guarded by Roman soldiers for three days to make sure His disciples don’t stage a fake resurrection.
 At dawn on Sunday, Mary Magdalene and another Mary (not Our Lady) who witnessed Christ’s anguished death on the Cross and watched Him placed in the tomb, arrive with spices to complete the burial ritual (Mark 16:1).
 An angel of the Lord, blinding in appearance (“lightening”, “white”; similar to the appearance of Christ at the Transfiguration), arrives with a great earthquake and rolls back the enormous stone that seals Christ’s tomb.
 The Roman guards, violent and tested by battle, are nevertheless paralyzed in fear, appearing to be dead.